plone/training/docs/voltoaddons/05-objectwidget-block-edit.md

 ```

 These minimal changes enable our code to have custom column titles, custom text
-align and to affect the way the values are rendered in the cells.
+align, and to affect the way the values are rendered in the cells.

 Of course, now the sky is the limit.
 We could enhance this with number
 formatting provided by a library to humanize and automatically format those